Dual-Encoder vs Cross-Encoder for Transductive GRN Link Prediction

 Both architectures tolerate ≥60% structured neuron pruning without post-hoc performance loss, suggesting both are substantially over-parameterized at 5.58M for the dataset size.
 Leaner models deserve investigation.

 The dual-encoder's only advantage is a modest improvement in cold-start generalization to unseen entities, a consequence of its independent representations.
-However, this advantage is practically limited by the transductive nature of GRN inference — in most scenarios, TF and gene identities are known at training time, making the cross-encoder's inductive limitation irrelevant.
+However, this advantage is practically limited by the transductive nature of GRN inference.
+In most scenarios, TF and gene identities are known at training time, making the cross-encoder's inductive limitation irrelevant.

 The 50:1 collapse of the dual-encoder is a critical practical concern.
 Real regulatory databases have far more non-interacting TF–gene pairs than interacting ones, making the dual-encoder unsuitable for production GRN inference without significant modifications.